 Molluscum is a common viral skin infection that causes small, harmless, raised spots to appear on the skin.
 It is caused by the molluscum contagiosum virus.
 Once infected, your child can easily spread molluscum to other people, or to different areas on their own body.
 It is spread by touching the molluscum spots, and through bath or pool water, bath toys and towels.

 Molluscum spots may stay on the body for a few weeks, several months or more than a year.
 Molluscum does not usually need any treatment.

 At first, molluscum spots look like white pimples.
 They then become round, pearl-coloured lumps that have a white mark or indentation in the centre.
-They are usually 1–5 mm in size, but can be as big as 2 cm.
+They are usually one to five millimetres in size, but can be as big as two centimetres.
 Generally, molluscum spots are found on the stomach, face, arms, legs or in the nappy area.

 Molluscum spots are painless and usually not itchy.

 The molluscum virus is found in warm water, so children are often infected in swimming pools and baths.
 Sharing towels and face washers is another way to spread the virus.
 Molluscum can also be spread from skin-to-skin contact involving the molluscum spots.

 It can take weeks or even months for the spots to appear after your child has come into contact with the molluscum virus.

 Good personal hygiene is important to help prevent molluscum spreading.
 If your child has molluscum:

 - Give your child showers instead of baths.
 The molluscum virus can spread to other parts of the body through the bath water.